Key Stage 2

 Key Stage 2 Standards

-Key Stage 2 is related to years 3 through to 6, this can represent some challenges to staff as they are teaching different levels within the two classes.
+Key Stage 2 is related to years 3 through to 6.

 In English, during key stage 2 pupils learn to change the way they speak and write to suit different situations, purposes and audiences.
 They read a range of texts and respond to different layers of meaning in them.
 They explore the use of language in literary and nonliterary texts and learn how language works.